 The economic context in Bulgaria

-This type of barter system was creating significant imbalances as it was causing an inefficient distribution of investment resources.
-After the collapse of the Bloc, the country lost its main export markets and its products were uncompetitive in the West, and as a result its exports dropped by 34.6%[iii].
-In the same time, the prices of the raw materials imported by Bulgaria jumped to market levels, leading to a large balance of payments deficit and increasing inflation levels.
+This type of barter system was creating significant imbalances due to an inefficient distribution of investment resources.
+After the collapse of the Bloc, the country lost its main export markets and its industrial and agricultural products were uncompetitive in the West, resulting in a 34.6% drop in its exports [iii].
+In the same time, the prices of the raw materials imported by Bulgaria rose to market levels, leading to a large balance of payments deficit and a soaring inflation.

 The country was, thus, unable to meet its foreign debt payments and in March 1990 the parliament imposed a moratorium on payments on its external debt and thus, severely limiting its possibilities for external financing and foreign investment.